Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.

 Pick up a free ticket from the machine at the visitors’ entrance on Pianista Gonzalo Soriano (50 people per visit; first come first served).
 Check the tour times on Valor’s website here.
 Valor also has a chocolatería on the main street if you can’t make the trip to the factory itself.

-I wouldn’t bother with Clavileño, as they don’t do tours at all.
-Nice chocolate though.
-For more on La Vila and chocolate, take a look at my post here.
+Clavileño don’t do tours, so not worth a visit – nice chocolate though.
+For more on La Vila’s long chocolate-making tradition, take a look at my post here.

 4. Moros y Cristianos fiesta